Tripartite Radiation Oncology Practice Standards

 The Tripartite Radiation Oncology Practice Standards and Supplementary Guide were officially launched at the DoHA Quality in Radiation Oncology Symposium held in Melbourne on 10 August 2011.

-The Royal Australian and New Zealand College of Radiologists, the Faculty of Radiation Oncology, Australian Institute of Radiography and the Australasian College of Physical Scientists and Engineers in Medicine, have received Australian Government funding support for the development and publication of the Radiation Oncology Practice Standards and Supplementary Guide.
+The Royal Australian and New Zealand College of Radiologists, the Faculty of Radiation Oncology, Australian Society of Medical Imaging and Radiation Therapy and the Australasian College of Physical Scientists and Engineers in Medicine, have received Australian Government funding support for the development and publication of the Radiation Oncology Practice Standards and Supplementary Guide.

 RO Practice Standards Self-Audit Tool

-The Radiation Oncology Practice Standards Self-audit Tool is provided for radiation oncology centres to assess their level of compliance with the Trpartite RO Practice Standards.
+The Radiation Oncology Practice Standards Self-audit Tool is provided for radiation oncology centres to assess their level of compliance with the Tripartite Radiation Oncology Practice Standards.
 The results are purely for internal reflection on quality management processes and are not intended to be shared with any external organisation.
-For more information please contact Philip Munro, Manager, Quality and Safety at Philip.Munro@ranzcr.edu.au
+For more information please contact Philip Munro, Manager, Quality and Standards at firstname.lastname@example.org

 In 2013, Radiation Oncology Working Group (ROWG), an advisory group to the Ministry of Health New Zealand, has adapted these standards for use in New Zealand.
 The wording has been changed only to correct for New Zealand legislation and rulings and New Zealand regulatory bodies, with no intent to change the fundamental standards themselves.